Cyberstalking

 Cyberstalking is the use of the Internet or other electronic means to stalk or harass an individual, group, or organization.
 It may include false accusations, defamation, slander and libel.
 It may also include monitoring, identity theft, threats, vandalism, solicitation for sex, doxing, or blackmail.
+These unwanted behaviors are perpetrated online and cause intrusion into an individual's digital life as well as negatively impact a victim's mental and emotional well-being, as well as their sense of safety and security online.

 Cyberstalking is often accompanied by realtime or offline stalking.
 In many jurisdictions, such as California, both are criminal offenses.
 Both are motivated by a desire to control, intimidate or influence a victim.
 A stalker may be an online stranger or a person whom the target knows.
 They may be anonymous and solicit involvement of other people online who do not even know the target.

 Cyberstalking is a criminal offense under various state anti-stalking, slander and harassment laws.
 A conviction can result in a restraining order, probation, or criminal penalties against the assailant, including jail.

 Definitions and description

 There have been a number of attempts by experts and legislators to define cyberstalking.
 It is generally understood to be the use of the Internet or other electronic means to stalk or harass an individual, a group, or an organization.
 Cyberstalking is a form of cyberbullying; the terms are often used interchangeably in the media.
 Both may include false accusations, defamation, slander and libel.

 Cyberstalking may also include monitoring, identity theft, threats, vandalism, solicitation for sex, or gathering information that may be used to threaten or harass.
 Cyberstalking is often accompanied by real-time or offline stalking.
 Both forms of stalking may be criminal offenses.

 Stalking is a continuous process, consisting of a series of actions, each of which may be entirely legal in itself.
 Technology ethics professor Lambèr Royakkers defines cyberstalking as perpetrated by someone without a current relationship with the victim.
 About the abusive effects of cyberstalking, he writes that:

 [Stalking] is a form of mental assault, in which the perpetrator repeatedly, unwantedly, and disruptively breaks into the life-world of the victim, with whom he has no relationship (or no longer has), with motives that are directly or indirectly traceable to the affective sphere.
 Moreover, the separated acts that make up the intrusion cannot by themselves cause the mental abuse, but do taken together (cumulative effect).